8 seeds COMMON YEW (Taxus baccata)

 Sow common yew seeds in October-November in a box of potting soil and sand, if you want to sow Taxus baccata seeds in the spring, you should stratify your yew seeds before sprouting.

-The germination of yew seeds generally begins after one to two months.
+Germination of seeds generally begins after one to two months.

 15 SEA-BUCKTHORN seeds (Hippophae rhamnoides)

 10 SCARLET SAGE seeds (Salvia splendens)